-Let’s make a comparison between simplex vs duplex scanners and see how one can be more useful than the other.
+Let’s make a comparison between simplex vs duplex scanners and see how they stack up in different categories.

 Choosing one is easy if you need to scan different types of documents that may include documents with both sides.
 A simple scanner can scan these kinds of documents too by flipping sides, but the process becomes time taking.

-Sheetfed scanners or ADFs are used in offices and workplaces with huge scanning need and in that environment having to deal with a simplex scanner is not a very practical option.
+Sheetfed scanners or Flatbed ADF scanners are used in offices and workplaces with huge scanning need and in that environment having to deal with a simplex scanner is not a very practical option.

 Simplex scanners are way too time-consuming than the duplex ones.
-They work on one side and then the document comes out of the output tray, and it needed to be reversed and feed again for scanning the other side.
+They work on one side and then the document comes out of the output tray, and it needs to be reversed and fed again for scanning the other side.